 - Develop resources, internal and external, for providing services to students with disabilities:

-- Stay informed about relevant laws, regulations, and best practices for assisting students with disabilities and feasible policies and procedures for this College.
+- Stay informed about relevant laws, regulations, and best practices for assisting students with disabilities and feasible policies and procedures for the College.

 - Network with personnel in disabilities offices at other institutions.